visionspacetec/opssat-saasy-ml/README.md

 # Requirements

 - JSAT library: Fork of the original one.
+Use Java 8.

 # Install